Customary international law

 Customary international law consists of international legal obligations arising from established or usual international practices, which are less formal customary expectations of behavior often unwritten as opposed to formal written treaties or conventions.
-Generally, customary international law applies equally to all states.
 Along with general principles of law and treaties, custom is considered by the International Court of Justice, jurists, the United Nations, and its member states to be among the primary sources of international law.
-However, such rules are typically less definite in their formulation, and thus subject to doubt in practice.
-One of the possible advantages of customary international law is that it may often be more generally applicable than is the international law drawn from treaties.